zhiyanfoo/controlplaneplayground/README.md

 It should fail because at this point you have no resources.

-To configure envoy via the control-plane run to generate a cli to propagate envoy resources
+To configure envoy via the control-plane, we will use a cli

 ```
 go build -o bin/cli ./cli